LCVcode/SidecarWriteup/writeup.md

 * I wish this tied into juju like: `juju ssh <unit> <optional-container-name>`.

 ### [Networking problems when using a VIP after Juju version 2.9.7](https://bugs.launchpad.net/juju/+bug/1943786)
-* Due to [LP1922133](https://bugs.launchpad.net/juju/+bug/1922133), the Bookie-k8s could not connect to ZooKeeper-k8s after Juju version 2.9.8.
-* ZooKeeper-k8s is built to avoid the bug linked above:
-    - Prefers to provide the VIP over the client relation, but will fall back to a list of unit addresses if it cannot get the VIP.
-* Bookie-k8s could not connect to ZooKeeper-k8s after it started getting a single VIP.
-    - It tried to connect at `<vip>:<zookeeper-port>`, but there was nothing listening there.
+* After Juju version 2.9.7, charms have vips.
+* Charms relating via vip cannot find daemons listening at `<vip>:<port>`.
-* I avoided this bug by reverting my Juju controller to version 2.9.3, which I had used for prior Sidecar development.
+* I avoided this bug by reverting my Juju controller to version 2.9.3.

 ### Charms Breaking After Redeploying a Previously Related Charm
-* I found that all relations have a default maximum count of one.
+* Relations have a default maximum count of one.
-* When relations are removed or related applications are removed, future relations will fail.
-* As a result, I was not able to simply `juju refresh` my charms during stages of development where they needed relations.
-* This slowed the development process by simply requiring more time between deployments.

-### Microk8s Crashes
-* This obstacle was much less significant than the others.
-* Sometimes, microk8s would crash and juju would completely lose connection to the microk8s controller.
-* When this happened, I would have to restart microk8s, rebuild the juju controller and model, and redeploy my environment.
+* Relation counts are not reset when a relation is removed.

-## Future Improvements
+## Future Pulsar Improvements
 * Final version of pulsar would have ZooKeeper and Broker in separate charms, with Broker & Bookie related to ZooKeeper.
 * Expanded config options for all three applications.
 * ZooKeeper: